GSA/Section508.gov/_posts/2017-05-05-blog-benefits-accessible-design.md

 ---
 layout: post
+sidenav: true
+type: article
+title: Benefits of Accessible Design
 permalink: blog/benefits-accessible-design/
-type: article
-title: 'Benefits of Accessible Design'
-description: According to the World Bank, <a href="http://www.worldbank.org/en/topic/disability/overview">approximately one billion people worldwide live with a disability</a>, making up the <b>world's largest minority.</b> Designing from an accessibility-first standpoint has the potential to benefit all stakeholders, not just people with disabilities.
+description: 'According to the World Bank, <a href="http://www.worldbank.org/en/topic/disability/overview">approximately one billion people worldwide live with a disability</a>, making up the <b>world''s largest minority.</b> Designing from an accessibility-first standpoint has the potential to benefit all stakeholders, not just people with disabilities.'
 tags: Design-and-Develop
-created: 1493993415
-topic: "Design"
-sub-topic: "Best Practices"
+social_img: "assets/images/social-media-og-image-bytes.jpg"
+social_img_alt: "Accessibility Bytes.
+GSA logo with Section508.gov.
+Buy.
+Build.
+Be Accessible."
 audience:
+- Designers
+- Developers
-- "Members of the Public"
+- Members of the Public
-- "Designers"
-- "Developers"
-- "Section 508 Program Managers"
+- Section 508 Program Managers
+topic:
+- Design
+subtopic:
+- Best Practices
-resource-type: "Blog"
+resource-type:
+- Blog
-format: "HTML"
+format: HTML
+created: 2017-05-05
+updated: 2026-07-10
+exclude-changelog: true
 ---

 According to the World Bank, [approximately one billion people worldwide live with a disability][1], making up the **world's largest minority.** Designing from an accessibility-first standpoint has the potential to benefit all stakeholders, not just people with disabilities, because accessible design typically delivers a better user experience.